The Greek poet Archilochus observed that the hedgehog knows one big thing but that the fox is curious about many things.

 The neo-generalist is an inclusive term that incorporates all the different types that appear on the continuum: the specialists, the hedgehogs, the foxes, the renaissance men and women, the multipotentialites, the multi-hyphenates, the jacks of all trades, the Pi-shaped, the comb-shaped, the T-shaped (even if they are often miscategorised, misunderstood) and the polymathic generalists.

-In The Neo-Generalist, Kenneth Mikkelsen and I explore how those with preferences for the WWW curve of the continuum nevertheless find themselves practising all over the map, responding and adapting to context.
+In The Neo-Generalist, Kenneth Mikkelsen and I explore how those with a preference for the WWW curve of the continuum nevertheless find themselves in constant and restless motion, responding and adapting to context.
 We illustrate our argument with stories drawn from interviewees, historical figures, business, activism, science, sport, the military, art and popular culture.
 We even delve into our personal experiences to explore how they correspond to the continuum.
 Here is my learning–working story distilled:

 We have had great fun researching and writing the book, and have been gratified to encounter so many fascinating people along the way.

-The Neo-Generalist will be published by LID in September.
+The Neo-Generalist was published by LID in September 2016.